- Environment & Conservation

 Meadowbrook Pond is a Seattle Public Utilities (SPU) stormwater detention and flood control facility located at 35th Avenue N.E., between N.E.
 105th and 110th streets in northeast Seattle.

-To restore the pond’s designed functionality for stormwater detention and flood control as well as improve wildlife habitat, SPU will conduct necessary, routine maintenance to remove accumulated sediment from Meadowbrook Pond.
-SPU will not perform safety or operational improvements during this maintenance project.
+To restore the pond’s designed functionality for stormwater detention and flood control as well as improve wildlife habitat, SPU must conduct necessary, routine maintenance to remove accumulated sediment from Meadowbrook Pond.

 Because this involves in-water work, SPU will conduct this work during a period of time that will have the least impact on fish and other aquatic life (i.e. during the “fish window”).
 In addition, SPU is actively monitoring the site to minimize construction impacts to wildlife.